-The U.S. and Lithuania share a history as valued allies and strong partners.
-The United States established diplomatic relations with Lithuania in 1922, following its declaration of independence during World War I. Lithuania was annexed by the Soviet Union in 1940 during World War II.
-In 1990, Lithuania proclaimed its renewed independence, and international recognition followed.
-The United States never recognized the forcible incorporation of Lithuania into the Soviet Union, and it views the present Government of Lithuania as the legal continuation of the interwar republic.
+The United States and Lithuania share a history as valued Allies and strong partners.
+The United States established diplomatic relations with Lithuania in 1922 after it declared independence in 1918.
+The Soviet Union forcibly annexed Lithuania in 1940 during World War II until 1990, when Lithuania proclaimed its renewed independence.
+The United States never recognized the forcible incorporation of Lithuania into the Soviet Union, and it views the Republic of Lithuania as the legal continuation of the interwar republic.

-Since Lithuania regained its independence, the United States has worked closely with the country to help it rebuild its democratic institutions and a market economy.
-The U.S. welcomed Lithuania’s accession to the North Atlantic Treaty Organization (NATO) and the European Union (EU) in 2004.
-As a NATO Ally and EU member, Lithuania has become a strong, effective partner committed to democratic principles and values.
-The country is a strong supporter of U.S. objectives in the area of democracy promotion and has helped the people of other young European nations develop and strengthen civil institutions.
+After Lithuania regained its independence, the United States worked closely with the country to help it rebuild its democratic institutions and a market economy.
+The United States welcomed Lithuania’s accession to the North Atlantic Treaty Organization (NATO) in 2004, and Lithuania joined the European Union (EU) the same year.
+As a NATO Ally and EU member, Lithuania has become a strong, effective partner committed to promoting democratic principles at home and abroad.
+Lithuania has helped the people of other young European nations develop and strengthen civil institutions.

 U.S. Assistance to Lithuania